Is enhancing your writing productivity at the top of your to-do list?

 But, inevitably, some people perform better during certain hours of the day.

-For example, some writers find that they produce their best writing in the morning, when there is little noise and distraction.
+For example, some writers find that they produce their best writing in the morning when there is little noise and few distractions.

 Others find that they’re better writers in the evening, or even around midnight, because of the same reasons.